graphql-markdown/graphql-markdown/README.md

 module.exports = {
   // ...
   navbar: {
-    links: [
+  items: [
+      {
         to: "/swapi/homepage", // adjust the location depending on your baseURL (see configuration)
         label: "SWAPI Schema", // change the label with yours
         position: "left",
-  },
+      }
+    ],
+  }
 }
 ```